buddha-buktare/Calendar-App/README.md

 #### 5. Delete Task
 We have the delete button to delete the specific task from database.

+#### 6. Go To Today
+You can go to today's date even though you are at any date in just asingle click.

 ## Tech Stack
 1. Kotlin